nguyenquyhy/DiscordBridge/README.md

 - `/discord broadcast`: as this plugin cannot capture server's `/say` at the moment, this command is to send a message to all online players and Discord.
 This command requires having the default account set up.
 - `/discord reload`: reload configurations.

-The below commands are still working but not recommended.
-Use a bot account instead.

-- `/discord default login <email> <password>`: login to a default Discord account.
-This account will be used as a bot for unauthenticated players to send and receive Discord messsages in Minecraft.
-- `/discord default logout`: logout of the default Discord account.

 A short summary is below:

 | Command | Shorthand | Permission |